Telgara/How-to-make-SolidWorks-Drawings/README.md

 * You can use this practice [example](https://drive.google.com/drive/folders/1s6IYy6kvwLmyibqGsZ2YoUXnnX7jKRGC?usp=sharing) of a part file which is used in this tutorial.

 Terminology:
-* Drawing document/sheet
+* Drawing document/sheet - document with
-* Dimensions
+* Dimensions - linear or angular measurement of particular item;
-* Drawing views: standart orientations, section, projected, detailed, etc
+* Drawing views: standart orientations, section, projected, detailed, etc - views of representing the object from different views/angles;
+* Broken-out view - ;
+* Crop view - ;

 Frequently asked questions: [link/FAQ](https://www.solidworks.com/support/frequently-asked-questions?tid=All&page=2)